Sustainable Cooks

 mixing strawberries into ganache for making dark chocolate truffles

-Shaping truffles:
+Shaping The truffles:

 Using a spoon, cookie scoop, or melon baller, place truffles on a parchment or waxed paper-lined rimmed baking sheet.
-Pro tip: scoop all your truffle at once and then go back and gently roll them into uniform shapes.
-Place the truffles in the freezer for 1 hour.
+Pro tip: scoop all your truffles at once and then go back and gently roll them into uniform shapes.
+This will keep your hands clean until the end.

 scooping and shaping ganache for making dark chocolate truffles

-Make Truffle Chocolate Coating:
+Make The Chocolate Coating:

 In a microwave-safe bowl, heat chopped chocolate for 30 seconds in the microwave.
 Wait 30 seconds, and then heat for another 30 seconds.
 Wait another 30 seconds and then microwave for an additional 30 seconds. <—don’t skip this heat/wait/heat/wait process as it melts the chocolate without overheating it!
 Overheated chocolate will look dull and streaky when it cools.

-Dipping the Strawberry truffles:
+Dipping the Vegan truffles:

 Check the consistency of the reserved strawberry powder to see if it is still workable.
 Mine clumped up a bit so I pulsed it again in the food processor until it was workable.

-Remove the truffle from the fork by scooting it onto the waxed paper-lined baking sheet.
+Remove the truffle from the fork by scooting it back onto the parchment-lined baking sheet.
 You can make this easier by nudging it off with a toothpick or skewer.
-Immediately sprinkle it with a pinch of the strawberry powder.
-If you wait too long the strawberries will not stick to the chocolate coating.

 three photos showing the process of dipping truffles for making dark chocolate truffles